yktoo/yktoo.com/content/blog/posts/0321/index.en.md

 I'm very fortunate to have a preference for as underground music as *progressive metal*.
 That saves me a lot of money, allowing to watch  three highly professional bands live for the ridiculous sum of **€18**.

-I didn't take my camera with me, keeping in mind my past experience with [De Boerderij](http://cultuurpodiumboerderij.nl/) on {{< a "0267" "The Aristocrats" >}}, when I had to hand it in at the entrance.
-The only gear I had was my {{< a "0315#gopro-hero-5" "new GoPro Hero 5" >}}, which I slipped into my pocket.
+I didn't take my camera with me, keeping in mind my past experience with [De Boerderij](http://cultuurpodiumboerderij.nl/) on [The Aristocrats](0267), when I had to hand it in at the entrance.
+The only gear I had was my [new GoPro Hero 5](0315#gopro-hero-5), which I slipped into my pocket.
 Which wasn't necessary as it turned out, as no one would care.
 Pity I didn't take a selfie-stick at least.

 So please don't mind the quality of the photos taken with my mobile.
 The video quality, on the contrary, is quite decent.
 Many cameras have microphones with a very limited dynamic range, which causes a lot of sound clipping during rock concerts, but my GoPro handled it without a glitch.
 The only thing missing here is optical zoom.